Dairy- Free Bolognese

 ½ cup white wine

 6 sprigs of thyme

 ½ tbsp red chili flakes (optional-I like it a little spicey!)

 1 ½ cup of chopped basil or parsley (optional)

 In a large pan, heat 2 tbsp of olive oil over medium to high heat.
 Add onions and cook until they have lightly browned.
 Add garlic, carrots, and celery (and 1 tbsp butter - optional).
 Add a tbsp water.
 When carrots are mostly cooked, add mushrooms.
 Sprinkle with ½ tsp salt and ½ tsp black pepper.
 When mushrooms are mostly cooked, turn heat down to medium.
 Add meat and season with 1 tsp salt, ½ tsp black pepper, and 1 tsp sugar, lightly browning the meat.
 Add wine and stir, cooking for a few minutes longer until some of the wine has evaporated.
-Then pour in crushed tomatoes and tomato sauce and add chili flakes and remaining ½ tsp salt.
+Then pour in crushed tomatoes and tomato sauce and add chili flakes, remaining ½ tsp salt, and sprigs of thyme.
 Turn heat down to low and let simmer for about 30 minutes, covered.

 Add coconut milk, stir, and let simmer for another 30 minutes, covered.

 Taste.
 Add additional salt or pepper, if needed.
 Simmer for another hour on low heat.
 Sauce will thicken as it cooks.
 Serve over pasta and sprinkle with fresh basil or parsley and parmesan.